ellisonbg/py4science/book/whirlwind_tour.rst

    plt.show()

-The image is a grayscale photo of the moon landing.
-There is a banded pattern of high frequency noise polluting the image.
+The image is a grayscale photo of the moon landing, but there is a banded pattern of high frequency noise polluting the image.
 Our goal is to filter out that noise to crispen up the image.

-Convolution of an input with with a linear filter in the termporal or spatial domain is equivalent to multiplication by the fourier transform of the input and the filter in the spectral domain.
+A linear filter implemented via convolution of an input with with a response function in the temporal or spatial domain is equivalent to multiplication by the Fourier transform of the input and the filter in the spectral domain.
 This provides a conceptually simple way to think about filtering: transform your signal into the frequency domain via ``np.fft.fft2``, dampen the frequencies you are not interested in by multiplying the frequency spectrum by the desired weights (zero in the simplest case), and then apply the inverse transform ``np.fft.ifft2`` to the modified spectrum to create the filtered image in the original domain.

-First we need to take the 2D FFT of the image data to extract the spatial frequencies.
+First we need to take the 2D FFT of the image data to compute the spatial frequencies.

 .. sourcecode:: ipython